 Then of course, there’s the Zapruder film, possibly the most watched, analysed and dissected short film in history, ever.
 Abraham Zapruder was among the crowd who had gathered to watch Kennedy and had taken along his 8 mm camera, little knowing how big a part his film of the motorcade was to play.
 It captures the moments leading up to as well as the assassination itself (shown here in a frame by frame sequence).

-Much has been speculated since then about the role of the CIA and FBI and a cover-up operation, the Secret Service detail assigned to JFK and their activities leading up to that fateful day, reason behind Oswald’s killing, the lone gunman and the magic bullet theory of the Warren commission, inconsistency in the official autopsy report v/s what Parkland Hospital doctors actually saw, involvement of Cuba, Vietnam, and even the mafia – not forgetting the involvement of LBJ himself.
+Much has been speculated since then about the role of the CIA and FBI and a cover-up operation, the Secret Service detail assigned to JFK and their activities leading up to that fateful day, reason behind Oswald’s killing, the lone gunman and the magic bullet theory of the Warren commission, inconsistency in the official autopsy report v/s what Parkland Hospital doctors actually saw, involvement of Cuba, Vietnam, and even the mafia, alteration of the Zapruder film, and of course, alleged involvement of LBJ himself.

 Call it a myth, call it a conspiracy, but 50 years later, the mystery behind the JFK assassination continues!